juarez9j/juarez9j/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :zap: In my free time, I like learn about DevOps Role .
+- :zap: In my free time, I like learn about DevOps Role and Project management.

 - 🔭 I’m currently working on [Integration multiple companies to one centralized platform.](https://puntofacil.com.ni)